-Element Management Plan Element Controls Management Plan Topsoil1 will be sourced from areas which are cleared for construction and spoil dumps, conserved and used judiciously in the rehabilitation of disturbed land.
+Element Management Plan Controls Topsoil1 will be sourced from areas which are cleared for construction and spoil dumps, conserved and used judiciously in the rehabilitation of disturbed land.
 The Contractor is required to strip topsoil together with grass from all areas where permanent or temporary structures are located, construction related activities occur, and access roads are to be constructed.
-Topsoil must be stockpiled for later used use.
+Topsoil must be stockpiled for later use.
 Topsoil stripping will be scheduled for the dry season, as far as possible.
 Topsoil is to be handled twice only - once to strip and stockpile, and secondly to replace, level, shape and scarify.
+Topsoil must not be compacted in any way, nor should any object be placed or stockpiled upon it.
+No vehicles may be allowed access onto the stockpiles after they have been placed As far as possible, topsoil stripped from different sites must be stockpiled separately and clearly identified as such.
+Land to which topsoil has been applied will be vegetated as soon as possible after application.
+Maintenance Stored topsoil will be free of deleterious matter such as large roots, stones, refuse, stiff or heavy clay and noxious weeds which would adversely affect its suitability for planting.
+Topsoil which is to be stockpiled for periods exceeding 28 days must be appropriately treated as specified by the ECO to control dust pollution and erosion.

-1 Topsoil is defined as the top layer of soil that can be mechanically removed to a depth of about 100mm without ripping or blasting.
+1Topsoil is defined as the top layer of soil that can be mechanically removed to a depth of about 100mm without ripping or blasting.